damdaepark/pymatcc/README.md

 Pymatcc currently does not support pip/conda installation.

 ## Usage
-Download the repository and run pymatcc by
+Download the repository and run pymatcc by:

     $ python pymatcc.py -f FILENAME.cif